PSBP-Library/psbp010/README.md

 ## Conclusion

-we have specified main program materialization, defined corresponding program materialization and implemented main in terms of type `Active` and type `Reactive`.
+We have specified main program materialization, defined corresponding program materialization and implemented main program materialization in terms of type `Active` and type `Reactive`.